xapi-project/xapi-project.github.io/xen-api/importexport.md

 force       | if `true`, any checksum failures will be ignored (the default is to destroy the VM if a checksum error is detected) sr_id       | the reference of an SR into which the VM should be imported.
 The default behavior is to import into the `Pool.default_SR`

+Note there is no need to specify whether the export is compressed, as Xapi will automatically detect and decompress gzip-encoded streams.

 For example, again using cURL:

 ```sh